 If you want to start a partnership or you’ve already done it but aren’t sure what else is involved, here’s where you can find tips and information to help.

 Partnerships are businesses most common in certain professions, eg law, accountancy and farming.
-They’re relatively easy to start.
-You don’t need to formally register a new partnership — they are established with a partnership agreement between the partners.
+They’re relatively easy to start and can be established with a partnership agreement between the partners.

-You will need to register it for GST if you earn over $60,000 a year.
+You will need to register the partnership for GST if your turnover will be more than $60,000 a year.

 You can also get a New Zealand Business Number (NZBN), a unique identifier, which any business in New Zealand can now have.
 Using it will speed up your interactions with government, suppliers and customers and other businesses.